-Hands-on training programs are available for adults with disabilities through Nebraska VR.
-Local VR offices partner with area businesses, community colleges, and local schools.
-Students take classes, tour businesses, and either work part-time or participate in an internship with employer partners.
+Hands-on training programs are available for adults with disabilities through NebraskaVR.
+LocalVR offices partner with area business partners, community colleges, and local schools.
+Students take classes, tour business, and either work part-time or participate in an internship with employer partners.